jbrukh/gpt-jargon/README.md

 # gpt-jargon

+## tl;dr

+Jargon is an informally specified, intelligently interpreted, referentially omnipotent, and flow control oriented natural language LLM pseudolanguage for prompt engineering, currently running on GPT-4.
+You shouldn't understand what any of that means until you read [this article](https://mirror.xyz/dashboard/edit/sPZECVTkrbVq4DerB13Thvqq_XqsDGwTBDD3SSzdI44).

-## What is it?
+## What is it, functionally?

-Jargon is a natural language programming language (or, psuedolanguage) that is specified and interpreted by LLMs like GPT-4.
+Jargon is an imprecise, nondeterministic natural language programming language (or, psuedolanguage) that is specified and interpreted by LLMs like GPT-4.
 The purpose of Jargon is to create a *little bit* more structure to make procedural programming of LLMs  more precise than simply using natural language.
 If traditional programming languages are really strict, and naturally asking an LLM to perform a task in natural language is really "loose", then using Jargon falls somewhere in the middle.

 ## Examples of Jargon